-Do right by vets
+Do right by veterans

 Each year as Congress assembles, new legislation is introduced.
 Some bills relate to Vietnam veterans who did not have boots on ground.
 Many who served at sea and in the air need VA benefits — including compensation — for their survival.